Claims — March 17, 2026

 - Establishes and maintains frequent contact with co-workers; other departments; related local, county, and state departments; Public Officials, other recreational organizations, and the public to exchange and/or explain information; explain/interpret policies and procedures; coordinate program activities; and resolve problems related to parks and recreational programs.

-- Schedule professional services with approval from the Park Board.
+- Schedules professional services with approval from the Park Board.

-- Perform any other duties as assigned by the Park Board.
+- Performs any other duties as assigned by the Park Board.

 Peripheral Duties